 Lindsey Berns proudly presents a nostalgic collection with modern charm, celebrating the art of the handmade.
 This season, Lindsey created a limited edition, one-of-a-kind collection of Vintage Quilt Jackets for children and adults.
-These works of art originate from Lindsey's personal archive of American antique quilts dating from the1920's to 1970's, and pay homage to the bohemian clothing of her childhood.
-Quilts are deconstructed, hand-cut, carefully mended and patched back together into a finished jacket complete with a sharp popped collar, coordinated bias piping, finished fabric bound seams and fabric-covered buttons.
+These works of art originate from Lindsey's personal archive of antique American quilts dating from the early 1900's and pay homage to the bohemian clothing of her childhood.
+Quilts are deconstructed, hand-cut, carefully mended and patched back together into a finished jacket complete with a sharp popped collar, coordinated bias piping, bucket pockets, finished fabric bound seams, and leather, suede, and vintage fabric-covered buttons.
 Each quilt is unique, therefore each jacket is unique -- steeped in slow fashion, sustainability, and small batch production.
 As a way to honor the craft of quilt making and contribute to the preservation of heirloom products, Lindsey will hand-embroider a customers initials into each quilt jacket for an extra special personal touch.

 Easy shapes, beautiful fabrics, artful touches, and a refined sense of style define the Lindsey Berns brand.
 Since she was a little girl, Lindsey has honed her skills in art and design, as well as intricate embroidery and applique techniques that were first introduced to her by her grandmother, a former fashion illustrator and designer.
 Lindsey received her undergraduate degree in Art History from Northwestern University and an MBA from The NYU Stern School of Business.
 Her formal education was supplemented as a fashion assistant at New York Magazine, in Arles, France studying French Impressionism, and at internships at Sotheby's and Ralph Lauren.